has long been regarded as the finale of the Romantic literary school.

 In any case, the advent of Hugo's 200th birthday in 2002 should be used, along with The Romantic Manifesto, to promote the novel and introduce it to a new generation.
 Were it to spark a renewed interest in Romanticism among younger readers, that would be the final victory of Hugo's crusade—and Rand's.

-Michelle Fram-Cohen received an M.A. in comparative literature and translation studies from the State University of New York at Binghamton.
-She is studying for her Ph.D. at the Union Institute and works as a computer programmer and freelance Hebrew translator.
-This article is adapted from her talk on Victor Hugo's Ninety-Three at TOC's twelfth annual summer seminar.
+Michal (Michelle) Fram Cohen holds a Ph.D in Hebrew Literature from Bar-Ilan University and an M.A. in comparative literature from the State University of New York at Binghamton.
+She works as a freelance translator/interpreter.
+This article is adapted from her talk on Victor Hugo's Ninety-Three at TOC's twelfth annual summer seminar in 2001.

 This article was originally published in the January 2002 issue of Navigator magazine, The Atlas Society precursor to The New Individualist.